-The MDiv, MATS, and MAM students are encouraged to view seminary as a formative stage of their lifelong journey of learning and intentional cultivation of the skills, aptitudes, and experiences needed for leadership for a public church today.
+The MDiv, MA, and MAM students are encouraged to view seminary as a formative stage of their lifelong journey of learning and intentional cultivation of the skills, aptitudes, and experiences needed for leadership for a public church today.
 The curriculum takes each student’s strengths, experiences, and unique interests as a starting point.
 It further equips them with the skills, knowledge, and experiences they need to develop competencies in leadership for a public church.

 - 5-9 required orienting courses (depending on degree) provide foundation and framework